 Meet Senior Sergeant Jodie Pearson.
-She joined WA Police as a Cadet 29 years ago.
+She joined the WA Police Force as a Cadet 29 years ago.
 “I’ve always been somewhat of an adjudicator.
 When I was younger I loved playing board games with my brothers and sisters, however, I was more interested in whether the rules were being adhered to, rather than actually winning the game.”

-After serving two years as a Cadet, she was accepted into the Police Academy as a Recruit.
+After serving two years as a Cadet, she was accepted into the Police Force Academy as a Recruit.
 In 1997 she joined the Tactical Response Group (TRG) as an Operational Support Officer.
 It was in TRG where she had the opportunity to train as a Police Bomb Technician.
 The following year Senior Sergeant Pearson became the first female Bomb Technician Australia wide – an achievement she is immensely proud of.

 “It was a role traditionally undertaken by cross trained TRG Tactical Operators.
 I highlighted the benefits in having me trained and was persistent.
 I was eventually given the opportunity.
 I took this with both hands and gave the role my all.
 Over the years this role provided me some fabulous opportunities.
 I am proud that I did not take the initial reluctance as gospel and continued to pursue my dream.
 I encourage others to do the same.”

 “As a Bomb Technician, I was fortunate enough to be seconded as a Bomb Technician to NSW Police for the Sydney 2000 Olympics.
 I was at the opening ceremony thinking ‘I can’t believe this is my job!’
 It was awesome.”

 “In my 29 years with WA Police, I can honestly say I have thoroughly enjoyed my career.
 I have had to have periods of self-reflection, and I have experienced some incredible highs.
 Your career, as life is, is a journey.
 Celebrate your success and learn from your mistakes.
 After all, that’s what life is all about.”